 The second blind-spot of the specialized disciplines concerns how they know and go about studying their particular subject matters.
 Because each science is busy looking at facts, it looks through and therefore overlooks the cognitive faculties and methodological presuppositions that make its knowledge possible.
 For instance, many sciences use logic as a tool.
 They use it to look at the world, but they do not look at logic itself and ask about its nature and justification.
 This too is the task of metaphysics.

 Metaphysics takes a step back from what shows up to us in the world and asks about how the world shows up to us.
 It does not deal with particular objects present to particular sciences.
 It deals with how objects are present to a human knower.

-Metaphysics deal with the presence of objects, not objects that are present.
+Metaphysics deals with the presence of objects, not objects that are present.
 Metaphysics seeks to detach presence from what is present.
-Metaphysics deals with presence as such, and tries to articulate its structure — for instance, in Aristotle’s case, in terms of his table of categories and in terms of the principle of non-contradiction and the other laws of logic.
+Metaphysics deals with presence as such, and tries to articulate its structure—for instance, in Aristotle’s case, in terms of his table of categories and in terms of the principle of non-contradiction and the other laws of logic.

-And, since presence is always presence to a knower, metaphysics deals with the human being insofar as it is a knower.
+And, since presence is always presence to a knower, metaphysics deals with the human being insofar as he is a knower.
 So, again, human nature is a central topic of metaphysics.

-The central question of metaphysics is the so-called “ontological” question, the question of “Being as Being,” which Aristotle, in his Metaphysics (the first book to bear that name), describes as follows.
+The central question of metaphysics is the so-called “ontological” question, the question of “Being as Being,” that Aristotle, in his Metaphysics (the first book to bear that name), describes as follows.